lfricken/ti/core/readme.md

 ## Quick Rules
-only commit forces from fleet onto up to one planet per fleet phase all ground forces must land on planets AFTER invasions if able commodity does not exist, Trade Goods now called Goods max 5 major ships per fleet max 1 fleet per system per player resolve one public objective end of round, one secret objective during the round, at end of any phase during the action phase can never attack home systems no flagships or warsuns without specific tech planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take during the strategy phase your resources value is set to 2 per planet influence does not exist promisory notes do not exist some primary strategy cards have no secondary card associated during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome you can only trade with special cards; You can trade Goods, Unresearched Unit Tech, Research Points, Ability Cards you cannot have multiple tech versions War Suns, Flagships, or Mechs
+* only commit forces from fleet onto up to one planet per fleet phase
+* all ground forces must land on planets AFTER invasions if able
+* commodity does not exist, Trade Goods now called Goods
+* max 5 major ships per fleet
+* max 1 fleet per system per player
+* resolve one public objective end of round, one secret objective during the round, at end of any phase during the action phase
+* can never attack home systems
+* no flagships or warsuns without specific tech
+* planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take
+* during the strategy phase your resources value is set to 2 per planet
+* influence does not exist
+* promisory notes do not exist
+* some primary strategy cards have no secondary card associated
+* during agenda phase each player places typically one vote for a Leader, that leader then reveals agenda and decides outcome
+* you can only trade with special cards; You can trade Goods, Unresearched Unit Tech, Research Points, Ability Cards
+* you cannot have multiple tech versions War Suns, Flagships, or Mechs, recycle them if you do